Key Takeaways

 - Ryblesus: With insurance, it’s as little as $10 for a one-, two-, or three-month supply.

-If insurance doesn’t cover semaglutide, compounded semaglutide is the most affordable choice.
-That said, the savings program through the NovoCare Pharmacy means name-brand Wegovy direct from the manufacturer costs as little as $499 a month for qualifying individuals without insurance.
+If your insurance doesn’t cover these medications, the savings program through the NovoCare Pharmacy means that name-brand Wegovy, direct from the manufacturer, costs as little as $499 a month for qualifying individuals without insurance.

 Effectiveness vs. Cost Analysis